 Use the autoscaling of your cloud provider

 All cloud platforms handle the auto-scaling processes in both directions.
 Third-party can also find this.
-If 24 cores and 2 TB of memory are assigned but only twelve cores and half a terabyte of memory are used, an autoscaler will inform you, and a reduced price scheme will be supplied.
-The same is true in the opposite way, as a longer-term, higher capacity plan is cheaper than a monthly low-capacity plan.
+If 24 cores and 2 TB of memory are assigned, but only twelve cores and half a terabyte of memory are used, an auto-scaler will inform you, and a reduced price scheme will be supplied.
+The same is right in the opposite way, as a longer-term, higher-capacity plan is cheaper than a monthly low-capacity plan.

 Monitor to reduce cloud traffic